Modelling hollow thermoplastic syntactic foams under high-strain compressive loading: Experimental results and discussion

 \subsection{Small-strain materials constants}

-Table \ref{tab:smstrconsts} presents the small-strain properties of the syntactic foams, namely the ground-state Young's modulus $Y_0$ (calculated at 2\% strain), and the ground-state Poisson ratio $\nu_0$ (calculated at 3-5\% strain), following the procedure discussed in Sec.~\ref{sec:expsetup}.
-The density $\rho$ and specific stiffness $Y_0/\rho$ of these materials is also included, revealing an enhancement in the specific stiffness of the matrix by a factor of $2.5$ at $\phi = 40\%$, and revealing an extremely lightweight alternative to other syntactic foams (i.e., \cite{d1999analysis}).
+Table \ref{tab:smstrconsts} presents the measured small-strain properties of the syntactic foams, namely the Young's modulus $Y$, and the Poisson ratio $\nu$ (both calculated at approximately $2\%$ strain), following the procedure discussed in Sec.~\ref{sec:expsetup}.
+The measured density $\rho$ and corresponding specific stiffness $Y/\rho$ of these materials is also included, revealing an enhancement in the specific stiffness of the matrix, for example, by a factor of $2.5$ at $\phi = 40\%$, and thus reveals an extremely lightweight alternative to other syntactic foams \cite{d1999analysis}.
+A further discussion of the density is given below.
+Results for the Young's modulus and Poisson's ratio are presented in Fig.~\ref{fig:youngpoisson} where a significant enhancement in the small-strain stiffness is observed for $\phi>30\%$ and the transition from polymeric to syntactic foam behaviour is indicated for $\phi>20\%$ from the Poisson ratio data.